ShreyP1103/pmm-web/README.md

 Portfolio of Product Marketing &amp; Web3 projects by Shreya Sharma
 # 🚀 Shreya Sharma – Product Marketing x Web3 Portfolio

 Welcome to my professional portfolio.
-I’m a Product Marketing Manager with 4.5+ years in SaaS, GTM, CRM, and campaign strategy – and now exploring the exciting world of Web3.
+I’m a Product Marketing Manager with 4.5+ years of experience in SaaS, GTM, CRM, and campaign strategy.
+I'm now exploring the exciting world of Web3.

 ---